Mr. Big Is Allegedly Still Being A Wasteman In The New "Sex And The City" Reboot

 Is anyone surprised at the possibility of Carrie and Big breaking up?
 Absolutely not.
 The relationship was toxic through and through; the last time we saw Carrie and the crew in the Dubai-based Sex and the City 2, she was entertaining her other soulmate Aidan Shaw (John Corbett).
 I don't think anyone every thought they were built to last, but knowing that the Carrie didn't get her happy ending after all feels bittersweet, especially since she'd worked so hard to make everything work.

 Another spoiler actually shared by HBO Max is the fact that Samantha Jones (Kim Cattrall) definitely won't be making an appearance in And Just Like That.
 Over the years, Cattrall fueled feud rumors by adamantly refused to working on possible reunions, and she got her wish — the project is continuing without her.
-Parker and Noth will be joined by co-stars Kristin Davis (as Charlotte York Goldenblatt) and Cynthia Nixon (as Miranda Hobbess), and we're getting a long-awaited sprinkle of diversity in the new series as well; Sarita Choudhury (Evil Eye), Nicole Ari Parker (Soul Food), Karen Pittman (The Morning Show), and Sara Ramirez (Grey's Anatomy) will be rounding the new faces of the elite Manhattan crew.
+Parker and Noth will be joined by co-stars Kristin Davis (as Charlotte York Goldenblatt) and Cynthia Nixon (as Miranda Hobbess), and we're getting a long-awaited sprinkle of diversity in the new series as well; Sarita Choudhury (Evil Eye), Nicole Ari Parker (Soul Food), Karen Pittman (The Morning Show), and Sara Ramirez (Grey's Anatomy) will be rounding out the new faces of the elite Manhattan crew.

 Advertisement